hewenyu/ComfyUI-Docker/README.md

 ## Features

-- Uses Debian as the base image
+- Uses Ubuntu 22.04 as the base image
-- Python 3.11 and CUDA 12.1 support
+- Python 3.11 and CUDA 12.9.0 support
 - Automatic versioning using ComfyUI's version as the tag
 - Installs popular custom nodes:
   - ComfyUI-Manager